 How does Red Canary comply with data privacy laws?

 Recognizing that customer data may include some personally identifiable information, Red Canary has implemented a robust data privacy program certified under ISO 27701.
 Customers may add a Data Protection Addendum to their agreement with Red Canary to document compliance with the data privacy laws of the U.S., Canada, EU, UK, Australia, New Zealand, and Switzerland such as GDPR, UK GDPR, CCPA, CPRA, PIPEDA, FDPA, Privacy Act (1998) (Australia), and Privacy Act 2020 (New Zealand).
-In addition to other elements, the Red Canary DPA includes the necessary standard contractual clauses to cover transfers of any personally identifiable information from the EU, UK, or Switzerland.

 Who are Red Canary’s subprocessors?